-Hippopotamids are regarded to be opportunistic grazers living within a small territory due their water-dependency.
-Samples for chemical analyses of tooth enamel, dentin and cementum were selected from an extensive collection of recent and fossil hippopotamids available to us at the Museum of Natural History (Kampala, Uganda), Insti-
+Hippopotamids are regarded to be opportunistic grazers.
+Due to their water-dependency they live within a small territory, which commonly is confined to 2 to 5 km of the water body (Chansa et al., 2011).
+Samples for chemical analyses of tooth enamel, dentin and cementum were selected from an extensive collection of recent and fossil Hippopotamids available to us at the Museum of Natural History (Kampala, Uganda), Institut für Geowissenschaften (Mainz,

-- 10 tut für Geowissenschaften (Mainz, Germany), Forschungsinstitut Senckenberg (Frankfurt, Germany), and Naturhistorisches Museum Wien (Vienna, Austria).
-We have decided to study molars of hippopotamids, since these are common fossils of mammals in terrestrial sediments and these robust structures are usually well preserved.
-In addition, geochemical data in molars are not biased by potential effects of nursing in - 15 deciduous teeth.
+Germany), Forschungsinstitut Senckenberg (Frankfurt, Germany), and Naturhistorisches Museum Wien (Vienna, Austria).
+We study molars (M3, premolar, molar fragments) of Hippopotamids, since these are common fossils of mammals in terrestrial sediments and these robust structures are usually well preserved.
+In addition, geochemical data in molars are not biased by potential effects of nursing in deciduous teeth.
 One modern tooth is derived from a zoo collection now housed at the Institut für Geowissenschaften, University of Mainz, Germany (sample S276).
 Further samples of recent teeth are from animals living in natural environments, including the freshwater lakes of Lake Malawi (Senga Bay, sample Mal-08), and Lake Albert (near the village of Sebugoro in Uganda, sample Alb-10) and the river Nile.
-The sam- - ples from the river Nile represent mini cores of enamel taken at the "Naturhistorisches 20 Museum Wien" in Vienna.
+The samples from the river Nile represent mini cores of enamel taken at the "Naturhistorisches Museum Wien" in Vienna.
 Details of the coring procedure are given by Brachert et al. (2010).
-The animals lived in the Sudanese part of the Upper Nile (samples Nile-1+2), the White Nile (sample Nile-3) and in the Blue Nile (sample Nile-4).
-The fossil molar teeth studied are from different environments in Eastern Africa, representing fos- - sil lakustrine and fluvial environments, vary in age (recent to 6.5 Ma) and in degree of preservation (Brachert et al., 2010).
+The animals lived in the Sudanese part of the Upper Nile (samples Nile-1, -2), the White Nile (sample Nile-3) and in the Blue Nile (sample Nile-4).
+The fossil molar teeth studied are from different environments in Eastern Africa, representing fossil lacustrine and fluvial environments, vary in age (recent to 6.5 Ma) and in degree of preservation (Brachert et al., 2010).
 Sample "Kikorongo" was collected from sediments of the Kikorongo Crater to the SE of the Rwenzori Mountains.
 The crater belongs to the Katwe-Kikorongo volcanic field and is believed to be 0.01 Ma old.
-Today this crater is filled with alkaline, saline water which probably represents a mixture of geothermal and evaporated lake water (Bahati et al., 2005).
-The remaining 18 fossil specimens

-- 5 were collected in Neogene sediments of the Nkondo-Kaiso and Makondo area at the East shore of Lake Albert (Brachert et al., 2010).
+Today, this crater is filled with alkaline, saline water which probably represents a mixture of geothermal and evaporated lake water (Bahati et al., 2005).
+The remaining 14 fossil specimens were collected in Neogene sediments of the Nkondo-Kaiso and Makondo area at the East shore of Lake Albert (Brachert et al., 2010).
 Lake Albert is one of a series of large freshwater lakes in the western branch of the East African Rift (Lake Edward, Lake Kivu, Lake Tanganyika, Lake Rukwa, and Lake Malawi) which is a graben system dominantly filled with fluvio-deltaic deposits and lake sediments.
-The lithostratigraphy - as well as the tectonic and paleoecological evolution of Lake Albert is well established (Van Damme and Pickford, 2003; Beuning et al., 1997; Pickford et al., 1993; Senut and Pickford, 1994).
+The lithostratigraphy as well as the tectonic and paleoecological evolution of Lake Albert is well established (Pickford et al., 1993; Senut and Pickford, 1994; Beuning et al., 1997; Van Damme and Pickford, 2003).
 Information related to our samples, including the age model, is summarized by Brachert et al. (2010).
-Taxonomically, all modern teeth studied belong to the species Hippopotamus ambibius.
-However, some of the fossil teeth collected in - 15 Uganda are conspicuous for their small size.
+Taxonomically, all modern teeth studied belong to the species Hippopotamus amphibius.
+However, some of the fossil teeth collected in Uganda are conspicuous for their small size.
 It has been suggested to classify these using open taxonomy as "Small Hippopotamids" before more detailed systematic analyses have been carried out (Boisserie, 2005).